khoinguyen26/EduBlock_Hackathon/docs/Requirement.md

    * View Student
      * The user must login to use this function
      * The user can see registered students
-     * The user can filter his students by name
+     * The user can filter the students by name
    * View Teacher
      * The user must login to use this function
      * The user can see registered teachers